 Ever wanted to try something different than your regular diet foods?
-Then why not explore the exquisite Lithuanian cuisine filled with surprises with every other ingredient present in it.
+Then why not explore the exquisite Lithuanian cuisine filled with surprises with every other ingredient present in it?
 From potato pancakes and rye bread to curd cheese and beetroot soup, there is not one item that will disappoint your desperate taste buds.

 Ready to explore the Baltic and Northern European country’s fascinating cuisine?
 Then let’s begin with some unique traditional dishes from Lithuania that you cannot miss.
-Visiting Lithuania will be a failure if you fail to realize the mesmerizing taste of the traditional dishes that are filled with refreshing ingredients from top to bottom, leaving no room for hunger in your body.
+Visiting Lithuania will be a failure if you fail to realize the mesmerizing taste of the traditional dishes that are filled with refreshing Lithuanian ingredients from top to bottom, leaving no room for hunger in your body.

-So, join us on this tour of traditional Lithuanian cuisine and go crazy in the conventional Lithuanian restaurants after memorizing the beauty of these dishes.
+So, join us on this tour of traditional Lithuanian cuisine and go crazy in conventional Lithuanian restaurants after memorizing the beauty of these dishes.

 Potatoes make up a major part of many recipes in this country, and potato pancakes are one of the most famous ones.
 Lithuanian potato pancakes are crunchy, chewy, and filled with an exciting taste, not too hard to make, and easily sustainable at home.

 The main ingredients for making this dish include onions, eggs, potatoes, and salt.
 While the main ingredients are quite easy to find, locals always make sure they are served with sour cream, mushroom, or cheese sauce, making the dish even more delicious.

 If anything, you cannot leave a chance to try one of the extremely delicious Lithuanian foods, potato dumplings stuffed with cottage cheese and minced meat fries.
 It is an extraordinary dish that becomes self-filling without any side dishes.
 It is the Lithuanian national dish and is served on almost every occasion as the main dish.